 This example follows the algorithm development workflow that is detailed in the Developing Vision Algorithms for Zynq-Based Hardware example.
 If you have not already done so, please work through that example to gain a better understanding of the required workflow.

-This algorithm corresponds to the Vision HDL Toolbox example, Corner Detection.
+This algorithm corresponds to the Vision HDL Toolbox example, Harris Corner Detection (Vision HDL Toolbox).
 With the Support Package for Zynq-Based Vision Hardware, you get a hardware reference design that allows for easy integration of your targeted algorithm in the context of a vision system.

 If you have not yet done so, run through the guided setup wizard portion of the Zynq support package installation.
 You might have already completed this step when you installed this support package.